Basil902/Blog-App-Secure/README.md

 # Blog-App
-Blog app to test ai-generated sqli attacks on.
+Blog app to test sqli attacks on.